evanwills/acu-frontend-guidelines/README.md

 _NOTE: A comprehensive property order breakdown can be viewed in the custom `.sass-lint.yml` file.
 Properties that are delared out of the order defined in this file will be flagged with a warning during linting._

 <a name="pixels-ems-rems-for-typography"></a>
-### Pixels vs. EMs vs. REMs for Typography
+### Pixels vs. EMs vs. REMs

-Use REMs with a pixel fallback for `font-size`, because it offers absolute control over text.
+Use `REM`s or `EM`s for all size related CSS properties, because leaves control of font-size to the user.
+You just sizes relative to the font size.
+It's better for accessiblity and designs should be more consistent.
 Additionally, a unitless `line-height` is preferred because it does not inherit a percentage value of its parent element, but instead is based on a multiplier of the `font-size`.

-_`font-size` and `line-height` mixins are available and will generate a REM value with a Pixel fallback._
+_Use [PostCSS](https://github.com/postcss/postcss) for `REM` to `EM`/`PX` fallbacks_

+Use EMs for media queries to ensure compatibility and accessibility.
+(See: [PX, EM or REM Media Queries?](https://zellwk.com/blog/media-query-units/))

 <a name="scss-comments"></a>
 ### Comments